cyrus-and/mysql-unsha1/README.md

 If no account information are provided, the tool will only display the salt and the session password.

-### Build a patched MySQL client
+### The patched MySQL client

-This may take some time:
+This may take some time and will require a certain amount of free disk space:

 1. download and extract the MySQL source code at revision `23032807537d8dd8ee4ec1c4d40f0633cd4e12f9`: